-From Renee on December 11th, 2007 in Electrical
+From Engineering on December 11, 2007 in Electrical

 The National Safety Council (NSC) estimates that approximately 300 people in the U.S. die each year due to electrical shocks.
 Electricity flows naturally to the ground through anything that conducts electricity, including our bodies.